WE'VE CARED FOR OVER

 1000 WOMEN AND CHILDREN

-Frida Hartley Shelter aims to empower, educate and enhance intellectual capacity for homeless women and improve their confidence so they can find employment and start their own businesses and regain their dignity in society.
+FHS aims to empower, educate and enhance the intellectual capacity for homeless women and improve their confidence so they can find employment and start their own businesses and regain their dignity in society.

 The Shelter provides a home environment where women work together on domestic chores, cleaning, and cooking while receiving training and support to seek employment and independence.
 On average, women and their children stay at the shelter for 3 – 6 months, with many offering part-time volunteer support, and counselling once they have left the shelter.
 Over 1000 women and children have been helped at Shelter.